Destroying the Enemy- Squad Assault

 Frequently Asked Questions

-What are the key conditions required before a squad should initiate an assault on an enemy position?
+What are the key conditions required before a squad can maneuver on an enemy position?

-Before initiating an assault, a squad must ensure they have at least 3:1 odds (three friendly personnel for every one enemy), have sustained no casualties, and have identified 66% or more of the enemy force.
-These conditions are crucial for a successful and safe engagement.
+Before maneuvering, a squad must have at least 3:1 odds against the enemy, have sustained no casualties, and have identified 66% or more of the enemy force.
+These conditions ensure a higher probability of success and minimize friendly risk.

 More Training & Techniques Videos You Might Like